Farmer-to-Farmer Cacao Marketing and Sales Strategist

 - Strong presentation and communication skills with group facilitation and adult training experience.

-- Available for virtual communications with Host Organization
+- Available for virtual communications with Host Organization, Staff, Co-volunteer

-- Candidate must be legally able to work in the U.S. without sponsorship
+- US candidate must be legally able to work in the U.S. without sponsorship

 Only candidates selected for an interview will be contacted.
 No phone calls, please.